-The Central Valley is the most important waterfowl wintering area in the Pacific Flyway, supporting about 60 percent of the total population.
+The Central Valley is the most important waterfowl wintering area in the Pacific Flyway, supporting about 60 percent of the total population of migratory birds.
 In the Sacramento Valley, rice fields provide habitat and food for migrating waterfowl and the shorebirds that nest in the fields year-round.

 The Sacramento-San Joaquin Delta, the largest estuary on the West Coast and the largest remaining wetland area in the state, plays an important role as well.
 It supports hundreds of species of migrating birds, including millions of traveling ducks and geese on the north-south migration route.
 Delta wetlands regularly harbor as much as 15 percent of the waterfowl on the Pacific Flyway.

 In the Southern California desert, the Salton Sea also provides an important Pacific Flyway stopping point, serving as a jumping off point for millions of birds migrating south.